 Moratorium on High Density Development in Rural Areas.
-Until a residents' regional plan that adequately protects the Edwards Aquifer Ecosystem is developed and implemented with all necessary legislation, city and county governments should limit interim development within rural areas of the recharge and contributing zones to no more than one house per 20 acres.
+Until a residents' regional plan that adequately protects the Edwards Aquifer Ecosystem is developed and implemented with all necessary legislation, city and county governments should limit interim development within rural areas of the recharge and contributing zones to no more than ten per-cent impervious cover.
 This density level will protect the rural character of the landscape and water quality.